-Yes, those classic orange slices after a game are a good idea.
+Yes, those classic orange slices after a game are still a good idea.

 OK, I’ll admit it.
 I’ve put this article off for almost two years.
 It’s a complex issue and I wanted to make it easy to understand, but not over simplified.
 What triggered my urge to get it done?
 A good intentioned, but poorly informed, flyer put out by a grocery chain about eating right.